 Roland CARRUPT

-With a Doctorate in History and 30 years as a hands-on educator, I currently teach at Spiritus Sanctus in Brig and serve as Assistant Director of the Boarding School.
-I live in Martigny with my wife, Gabrielle, who is a nurse at Martigny Hospital.
-We are the parents of Romain, a student at EPFL, and Julien, a student at the UNIL.
+I have a PhD in contemporary history and have been teaching for over 30 years.
+I have been working at the École de Sport du Collège de Brig since 2007 and have also served as Assistant Director of the Boarding School.
+I live in Martigny and am married to Gabrielle, a nurse at Martigny Hospital.
+We are the parents of Romain, a mathematics student at EPFL, and Julien, a history and geography student at UNIL.

 What skills/expertise would you bring to the Governing Board?